 By now, you’re an email subscriber champ, but we all know the real win is converting those subscribers into customers.
 To help guide you on your conversion conquest, be sure to familiarize yourself with the 5 email conversion best practices below.
 Then feel free to pick and choose tactics from any of the sections that you sense are a best fit to try with your subscribers.

-Start your email conversion strategy with these five best practices:
+Start your email marketing strategy with these five best practices for conversions:

 1. Show the benefits of your products

 Don't market a product -- market its benefits.
 “These accent chairs are not only appealing additions to your home's decor but they are ergonomic, have hidden storage, and come with a 10-year guarantee!”
 From informed consumer to newfound customer, thanks to one sentence inside your marketing email.

 Offer subscribers surveys that let them give opinions about products they may be interested in and the marketing they are currently receiving.
 This could get them to realize they want to buy something from you.
 (Feel free to incentivize the surveys to motivate even more completions.)

 3. Test the quality of everything you send

 Quality assurance (QA) and user acceptance testing (UAT) are fancy ways of saying you took the time to make sure what you’re sending will work when sent to the majority of your subscribers.
 This means checking everything from images to links to formatting.